Does spironolactone cause weight gain?

 Key takeaways

-• Though unlikely, weight gain on spironolactone is possible and is probably due to causes other than the medication itself.
+• Any weight gain on spironolactone is likely due to other causes, such as underlying health conditions, rather than the medication itself.

-• Lifestyle changes, such as following a balanced diet, exercising regularly, and getting ample sleep, can prevent or manage any weight changes while taking spironolactone.
+• Lifestyle changes, such as following a balanced diet, exercising regularly, and getting enough sleep, can help you manage any weight changes you experience while taking the medication.

 Here's what we'll cover